liveahero-wiki/liveahero-wiki.github.io/_charas/yoshiori.md

 After having been almost digested by kaibutsu however, he can only be perceived by heroes and observers.

-Despite a wild personality like his appearance suggest, towards those he approve of he possess doglike loyalty and thoroughly obedient.
+Despite a wild personality like his appearance suggest, towards those he approve of, he possess doglike loyalty and is thoroughly obedient.

 He feels a strong debt of gratitude towards Exio.
 {% endcapture %}